20 Free & Fantastic Things to Do in the Greater Boston Area

 This beautiful refuge in Wareham (an hour south of Boston) provides habitat for many rare species such as wading herons and great horned owls.
-There are only 4 miles of trails, however, they include beautiful views of wooded forest and a picturesque peaceful marsh view at the end.
+There are only 4 miles of trails, however, beautiful views of wooded forest and a picturesque peaceful marsh view keep you company.
 It’s a beautiful place far away from the city where you can take a relaxing stroll, enjoy nature, and take beautiful pictures.

 The preserve is an easy place to get lost in the woods…

 Tip: Don’t rule out a winter visit.
 The pine trees are beautiful when lightly dusted with snow.

 17. The USS Constitution Tour

 Boston’s USS Constitution, which was launched way back in 1797, is the oldest commissioned warship afloat in the world.
 It is one of the 16 sights along the historic Freedom Trail.
 Admission is free.
 A tour gives you a chance to give your feet a break before heading back and completing the return journey of the trail.
 Guided tours run every half hour.
 For those interested in learning more about the history of “Old Ironsides”(the ship was named so as cannons could not make their way through the side of the ship), this tour is a must.
 As an added bonus, there are some great views of the Boston skyline!

 Tip: The ship is not open for tours on Monday.

 Little Harbor Beach is a great little uncrowded gem to visit during the summer months.
 You get to enjoy the same scenery, minus the hectic crowds.
 It’s an excellent place for birdwatchers and photography.
 The winter offers another spectacular, yet dramatically different landscape, complete with striking icy views.
 Located in Wareham, it is a great activity to combine with Great Neck Wildlife Refuge.

 Tip: Visit during the fall and winter months for complete solitude.